yuany90/Bezier-Curve/README.md

 Algorithm
 ------------
-This is a C++ program that generated Bezier Curve and Bezier Surface in two different approaches.
+This is a C++ program generated Bezier Curve and Bezier Surface in two different approaches.

 - One approach implements "De Casteljau's algorithm".
 It is a recursive method to evaluate polynomials in Bernstein form or Bézier curves.
 Please see http://en.wikipedia.org/wiki/De_Casteljau's_algorithm.
 - Another way is directly using the Bezier Curve formula.
 Please see http://en.wikipedia.org/wiki/B%C3%A9zier_curve